This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 --policy-name NeuronProblemDetectorPolicy \

-• Create a namespace for the Neuron Node Problem Detector and its service account:
+Create a dedicated namespace for the Neuron Node Problem Detector:

 kubectl create ns neuron-healthcheck-system